wiris/html-integrations/demos/README.md

 #### Bootstraping

-The mono-repository is managed through [Lerna](https://lerna.js.org/), a tool designed for mantaining multiple npm packages in a single git repository.
+The mono-repository is managed through [Lerna](https://lerna.js.org/), a tool designed for maintaining multiple npm packages in a single git repository.

 To work with lerna and try out the packages, with your local changes instead of the published packages, you'd need to copy the contents from `lerna.demos.json` to `lerna.json`.